 When the James Webb Space Telescope (JWST) is launched into space later this year, it will carry 18 gold-plated hexagonal mirrors that will help astronomers see back more than 13 billion years—a time when the first stars and galaxies were forming from the darkness of the early universe.
-Those mirrors are made of beryllium, a relatively rare metal that is one-third the weight of aluminum but six times stronger than steel.
+Those mirrors are made of beryllium, a relatively rare metal that is one-third lighter than aluminum but has six times the specific stiffness of steel.

 The beryllium used in JWST came from the area shown here — the Spor Mountain mining area in Utah.
 The Operational Land Imager (OLI) on Landsat 8 acquired this natural-color image of open-pit mines in the area on July 8, 2021.
 In the rocky ground around Spor Mountain, most beryllium is found within minerals such as bertrandite and beryl that formed 25 million years ago as lava cooled after a volcanic eruption.
 After excavation, the bertrandite ore gets shipped to a nearby plant, where it is crushed into a powder and mixed with water as part of a process to separate the beryllium out.